Sorry, you need to enable JavaScript to visit this website.

 Governance

 The Finnish National Agency for Education works in close co-operation with the Ministry of Education and Culture.
-It is a national development agency responsible for early childhood education and care, pre-primary and basic education, upper secondary education and training as well as for adult education and training.
-The activities of the Finnish National Agency for Education include implementing national education policies, preparing the national core curricula and requirements for qualifications, developing education and teaching staff as well as providing services for the education sector and administrative services.
+It is a national development agency responsible for early childhood education and care, pre-primary, and basic education, upper secondary education and training, as well as adult education and training.
+The activities of the Finnish National Agency for Education include implementing national education policies, preparing the national core curricula and requirements for qualifications, developing education and teaching staff, as well as providing services for the education sector and administrative services.
 In addition, it assists the Ministry of Education and Culture in the preparation of education policy decisions.
-For instance in the recognition of degrees and international information exchange its responsibilities cover higher education as well.
-The Governance has been based on the principle of decentralisation since the early 1990s.
-Education providers are responsible for practical teaching arrangements as well as the effectiveness and quality of the education provided.
-Local authorities also determine how much autonomy is passed onto schools.
-For example budget management, acquisitions and recruitment are often the responsibility of the schools.'
+Furthermore, it also supports academic recognition and exchange processes.

-Regional State Administrative Agencies (see: the Glossary) are responsible for the regional tasks of the Ministry of Education and Culture in the field of education, day-care, libraries, sports and youth work.
-These tasks include for example assessing the accessibility of the public services, handling complaints and organising in-service training.
+Regional State Administrative Agencies (see Glossary) are responsible for the regional tasks of the Ministry of Education and Culture in the field of education, day care, libraries, sports, and youth work.
+These tasks include, for example, assessing the accessibility of public services, handling complaints, and organising in-service training.
+It should be noted that from the beginning of 2026, the majority of Regional State Administrative Agencies’ responsibilities will be transferred to the new Finnish Supervisory Agency (see Glossary).